R220 Supplement, References to Responsibilities

 3.2.
 Institutional Audit Department: An institutional audit department is an employee or department of a USHE institution responsible to provide internal auditing services, as defined above, and whose functions are governed by a statement of purpose, authority, and responsibility which has been proposed by the president and approved by the institution’s Board of Trustees.

 4.6.
 General Standards: the functions and activities of internal audit departments within USHE shall be consistent with the “Standards for the Professional Practice of Internal Auditing” as promulgated by the Institute of Internal Auditors.
-Other professional standards (such as “generally accepted auditing standards” as promulgated by the American Institute of CPAs) may also apply to particular audit assignments as determined by the institution’s Board of Trustees or the State Board of Regents Audit Review Subcommittee
+Other professional standards (such as “generally accepted auditing standards” as promulgated by the American Institute of CPAs) may also apply to particular audit assignments as determined by the institution’s Board of Trustees or the Board of Higher Education Audit Review Subcommittee

 4.7.
 Reports to the Board of Trustees: In addition to the reports required under paragraph 4.2, the President and the internal audit director shall meet periodically as needed with the institutional Board of Trustees, or an Audit Subcommittee of the institutional Board of Trustees, to review completed audits, institutional responses, and to discuss concerns of the institutional Board of Trustees or the director.